 David’s Civil Litigation Experience

-David worked in complex litigation at one of the country’s top law firms, and has handled numerous cases in King County and in federal district and appellate courts in Washington and around the country.
+David works in complex litigation at one of the country’s top law firms, and has handled numerous cases in King County and in federal district and appellate courts in Washington and around the country.
 While criminal cases are a big part of the King County Superior Court system, the Court also handles a large number of civil cases each year.
 David understands the tremendous complexities inherent in many civil cases and the challenges those cases can present to the Court and the parties.

-David’s Service to the Legal and Non-Profit Communities (Prior to Serving on the Bench)
+David’s Service to the Legal and Non-Profit Communities

 Board President, Northwest Justice Project.
 Northwest Justice Project is Washington’s largest provider of civil legal aid to low-income people.
 David was raised on public assistance and saw how poverty can magnify even small legal problems.
 This drives David’s work today.